Lassen County is named for Peter Lassen, who was a Danish naturalist and explorer.

 Contractor: Clark & Sullivan

 Description: The building faces northeast and is a two story concrete and glass structure.
+The building is located on spacious landscaped grounds to the east of the courthouse.
 The north east front has a large projecting center section with five vertical dividers with glass panels between The roof line is flat.
 The building is the Hall of Justice.

 N – Modoc County